Rutgers-ECE-MML4SS/multimodal-sensor-fusion-with-attention-parshva-mehta/instructions.md

 Dataset Setup:
 1) Download dataset
-2) Create dir = "data/pamap2"
+2) Create dir = "data/pamap2" (make sure it is one directory above "./multimodal-sensor-fusion-with-attention-parshva-mehta")
-3) Select the subjectxxx.dat from protocol
+3) Select the subjectxxx.dat from protocol and drag them into this directory
 4) Run dataset_preprocessing.py to get train/val/test splits

 Training setup: